3 MIN READ

 Writing a CV can be intimidating for anyone.
 It’s difficult to know what to include, what to omit and how to make your CV stand out.
-A HR or hiring manager may only have 30 seconds to review it, alongside a number of others vying for the same attention, so your CV needs to make an immediate positive impact.
+HR or a hiring manager may only have 90 seconds to review it, alongside a number of others vying for the same attention, so your CV needs to make an immediate positive impact.

 Why is a CV important?

-- Although the world now has a variety of social media tools to choose from, CVs are still a standard first measure of a candidate’s abilities
+Although the world now has a variety of social media tools to choose from, CVs are still a standard first measure of a candidate’s abilities.
+So make sure you do the following to get past the first step:

 - Employers are looking for content that is relevant to the company and the specific role you are applying for, which is why presenting this information in a concise, grammatically correct, easy to read format is essential

-- Hiring managers will initially be scanning for relevant key words, but the lay out of your information can be just as important in setting expectations of your talents ahead of any interview and can clearly communicate that you have the abilities required for the role
+- Recruitment automation mean keywords are essential to getting past the first step.
+Even HR professionals and hiring managers will also initially scan your CV for relevant key words, but the lay out can be just as important in setting expectations of your talents ahead of any interview and should clearly communicate that you have the abilities required for the role

 - Use action words to start each point, these enhance your CV making your statements and descriptions more powerful: